 Western Fox Snake

-The western fox snake is named for its yellow-gold eyes, similar to those of a fox.
+The western fox snake is named for the very smelly musk it emits that smells similar to that of a fox.
 Despite being a common sight in Iowa, the western fox snake is endangered in some states.
 Perhaps this is due to their similarities to the venomous copperhead.
 Both snakes have body colors ranging from light brown to tan, leading to some understandable confusion.
 If you need to differentiate the two, just look at their heads.
 The copperhead will have a wide, triangular head with eyes like a cat.
 However, the fox snake has a narrower head and round pupils.
-That being said, if youโre unsure, itโs safer to assume the worst and steer clear of it.
+That being said, if you’re unsure, it’s safer to assume the worst and steer clear of it.

 Unlike copperheads, and like garter snakes, western fox snakes tend to make good pets.
 Despite potentially growing to a length of 5 feet, they are still docile animals that have no reason or means to hurt humans.
 In the wild, they can be found in a variety of environments, including gardens, fields, and wetlands, and they are capable of climbing and swimming.
 Their favorite prey includes small birds, amphibians, and eggs.